hatfieldlibrary/tagger-2/README.md

 ## Configuration

-Configuration for development, production, and test run environments is provided by `server/config/environmentjs`.
-This file relies in turn on `server/credentials/credentials.js`.
+Configuration for development, production, and test environments is provided by `server/config/environmentjs`.

+This file relies in turn
+on `server/credentials/credentials.js`.
 Two configuration files are needed to separate sensitive credentials from shared code.
 This means you will need to create your own `server/credentials/credentials.js` file.
 A sample is provided.